codex-semantics-library/patricia-tree/README.md

 - We support operation between sets and maps of different types.
 - We use a big-endian representation, allowing easy access to min/max elements of maps and trees.

+Additionally, there is a dependent map library: [dmap](https://gitlab.inria.fr/bmontagu/dmap).
+It allows creating type safe dependent maps similar to our heterogeneous maps.
+However, its maps aren't Patricia trees.
+They are binary trees build using a (polymorphic) comparison function, similarly to the maps of the standard library.

 ## Contributions and bug reports